Common Passport Photo Mistakes to Avoid

 Glasses Issues

-Glare on lenses, tinted glasses, or frames covering eyes.
+Glare on lenses, tinted glasses, thick frames, or reflections covering the eyes can make the photo unreadable.

 Face Not Centered